tunahorse/shift4shop_scraping_tools/README.md

 ## Most of the documentaion is outdated, and I haven't been able to find any clean exaamples.
 Hoping this helps someone.

-## Products is working for now.
+## Products and Customers scripts are working for now.
 Hoping to support more in the future.
 Make a pull request or raise an issue if you need help.

 ## You need api keys and tokens.
 You can set those up here. https://devportal.3dcart.com

 ## products.py
 This saves the first 100 raw info as a json file.
 You can adjust or filter as needed by the URL.

+## customers.py
+This saves all your customer's info as a json file.
+You will need pagination if you are extending 1000+